andruvs/StringEx/README.md

 ### Reset

-In addition to the above selectors, there is also a selector `.all` that allows you to select the entire string.
+In addition to the above selectors, there is also the `.all` selector that allows you to select the entire string.

 ```swift
 let ex = "<span>Hello</span>, World!".ex